Fernando Gabriel

-Fernando Gabriel Vougado Ribeiro (born 11 May 1988) is a Brazilian footballer who plays for Emarati side Al Hamriyah as a attacking midfielder.
+Fernando Gabriel Vougado Ribeiro (born 11 May 1988) is a Brazilian footballer who plays as an attacking midfielder.

 Career

 In August 2014, Fernando Gabriel moved from Paraná Clube to Azerbaijan Premier League side FK Khazar Lankaran, leaving the club in December of the same year.

 Persepolis

 He signed with Iran Pro League side Persepolis in January 2015.
 Gabriel missed a penalty kick on his debut in a 1–0 loss to Malavan.
 On 24 February 2015 Gabriel assisted Mohsen Bengar's goal in Persepolis' 3–0 win over Lekhwiya in the AFC Champions League.

 Hajer

 On 6 August 2021, Gabriel joined Hajer.

 Al Hamriyah

 On 6 August 2022, Gabriel joined UAE First Division League side Al Hamriyah.